19hours/sg-statutes/Acts/Architects Act.md

 (a) disciplinary action is pending against the applicant; or

-(b) the conduct of the applicant is the subject of an inquiry by an Investigation Committee.
+(b) the conduct of the applicant is the subject of a complaint made against the applicant which is not dismissed, or an inquiry by an Investigation Committee.

 [28/2005 wef 01/12/2005]

+[Act 20 of 2017 wef 06/10/2017]

 ### Reinstatement of registration